To save you some time:

 Catering specific inquiries mostly by companies, the custom end-user licenses might include a higher number of users (or an unlimited one), additional licenses for video, app creation, transferable rights, etc. Pricing is tailored to the scope of the company after a professional consultation and negotiations with the font’s owners.

 Now that we’ve covered the question of legality, let’s move on to the more practical steps to successfully choosing the right font.

 Personal vs commercial projects

 Naturally, it’s time to establish what your main goals for using a font would be.
 In a nutshell, there are two general types of usage — personal and commercial.

 Examples of personal use

-Also known as private use, it would be something you develop independently and without direct commercial intent — your own website, a university project or a DIY design of a poster for a birthday gift.
+Also known as private use, it would be something you develop independently and without direct commercial intent — your own website, a university project, or a DIY design of a poster for a birthday gift.

 Typically, a desktop license covers just about anything you are willing to create on your computer.
-If you’re a student and on a tight budget as it is, it’s very likely that you already have a good amount of typefaces to choose from, that come with softwares on your computer, so make sure you’ve checked this guilt-free collection.
+If you’re a student and on a tight budget as it is, it’s very likely that you already have a good amount of typefaces to choose from, that come with software on your computer, so make sure you’ve checked this guilt-free collection.
 It can carry most personal projects in a breeze.